Use of the residency grant and rescheduling

 CHANGES TO YOUR PROJECT

 The Saari Residence office should be informed of any changes.
-We recommend sending a message via the online grant service (the contact person is the residency and communications coordinator).
+We recommend sending a message via the online grant service.

 RESCHEDULING

-Group residencies cannot be rescheduled for the following year.
+Group residency places cannot be postponed to the following year.

 FAMILY, CHILDREN AND VISITORS